-The auditor reviewed a sample of completed OMI cases for the eighth quarter (May 16, 1999 through August 2, 1999) to determine if allegations of failure to provide name and badge number were made to OMI.
-None were found; however, the bureau did sustain one allegation of failure to provide name and badge number during the sixth quarter.
+The auditor reviewed a sample of completed OMI cases for the ninth quarter (August 16, through November 15, 1999) to determine if allegations of failure to provide name and badge number were made to OMI.
+One such allegation was found.
+The investigation did not sustain the allegation; however, the auditor has remanded this case to OMI to be reopened (see 2.62, below).
+The bureau did sustain one allegation of failure to provide name and badge number during the sixth quarter, however.
 The bureau is judged to remain in compliance with this task.

-Status: Primary: In Compliance Secondary: In Compliance Operational: In Compliance
+Status: Primary: In Compliance Auditor's Ninth Quarterly Report January, 2000 Public Management Resources San Antonio, Texas Secondary: In Compliance Operational: In Compliance

-2.45 Compliance with Task 55: Alternative Sites
+2.45 Compliance with Task 55: Interview of Complainants at Alternative Sites

-Interview of Complainants at